Easy walnut cookies that are se chewy and melt in your mouth. They are gluten-free and require only 3 ingredients to make. Kid-friendly too.

 - Divide egg whites from egg yolks.
 Set egg yolks aside ( see above for waste-free tip).

-- In a mixing bowl, beat egg whites until stiff peaks are formed (I use a hand mixer and IKEA mixing bowls)
+- In a large mixing bowl, beat egg whites until stiff peaks are formed (approx. 3-4 min on high speed mixer)

 - Gently (!) mix walnuts, sugar and egg whites until foam like cookie dough is well combined.
 Try to preserve the air as much as possible.

-- Using a spoon/ small-ish ice cream scoop, place cookie dough on backing paper, while gently forming flat cookies.
+- Using a spoon/ small-ish ice cream scoop, place cookie dough on baking paper, while gently forming flat cookies.

 - Leave to cool and tuck in.